Quick No Knead Whole Wheat Bread

 Instructions

-- Whisk together the flour, oats, salt, and yeast in a large bowl.
-Add water and honey, stirring with a wooden spoon or Danish Dough Hook until the ingredients are combined.
+1. Whisk together the flour, oats, salt, and yeast in a large bowl.
+Add water and honey, stirring with a wooden spoon or Danish Dough Hook, until the ingredients are combined.
 The dough will be very sticky.
-Cover with plastic wrap; let the dough rise in a warm place until covered with bubbles; about 4 hours.
+Cover with plastic wrap; let the dough rise in a warm place until covered with bubbles, about 2 hours.

-- Using a fork, burn the dough onto a lightly floured surface.
-With floured hands, punch down the dough and fold over onto itself twice.
-The dough will still be very sticky.
+2. Using a fork, turn the dough onto a lightly floured surface.
+With floured hands, deflate the dough and fold it over onto itself twice.
+The dough will still be a little sticky.
 Shape the dough into a rectangle if making in a loaf pan.
-If you're making a round country loaf, shape into a domed circle.
-Place the dough into a 5 x 9-inch loaf pan or a parchment-lined Dutch Oven.
+If making a round country loaf, shape it into a domed circle.
+Place the dough into a 5 x 9-inch loaf pan or a parchment-lined oven-proof Dutch Oven.
 Cover loosely with plastic wrap and let rise in a warm place for 1 hour.

-- Remove plastic wrap; bake until browned, about 40 minutes.
+4. Remove plastic wrap; cover with the lid and bake for about 30 minutes.
+Remove the lid and continue to bake another 10 to 30 minutes, or until beautifully browned.
 Remove bread from the pan and let cool completely before slicing.

 Recommended Products